-Any student who is required to carry a prescription or nonprescription drug in his/her possession during school hours must, immediately upon entering the school building, deposit the medication with the school nurse.
+Any students who are required to carry a prescription or nonprescription drug in their possession during school hours must, immediately upon entering the school building, deposit the medication with the school nurse.
 If a nurse is not available, the administrator in charge must be contacted and informed of the need for medication.
 The nurse will supervise, when necessary, the administration of such medication to each student.
 There will be a penalty if the procedure is not followed.